The lowdown (in their own words...)

 Managing partner : Oliver Brettle

-What we are looking for: White & Case is looking to recruit ambitious trainees who have a desire to gain hands-on practical experience from day one.
+What we are looking for: White & Case is looking to recruit ambitious trainees who have a desire to gain hands-on practical experience from day one and a willingness to take charge of their own career.
+We value globally-minded citizens of the world who are eager to work across borders and cultures, and who are intrigued by solving problems within multiple legal systems.
 They should have an understanding of international commercial issues and an interest in working on big-ticket, cross-border work.
 We recruit both law and non-law students and owing to the nature of our work, language skills are of interest.

 Perks: We offer core benefits (including a personal pension plan, private medical insurance and life insurance) and flexible benefits (including cycle to work scheme, season ticket loan and dental insurance).